adamchainz/django-mysql/docs/queryset_extensions.rst

     Whilst this is fast for ``MyISAM`` tables, for ``InnoDB`` it involves a full table scan to produce a consistent number, due to MVCC keeping several copies of rows when under transaction.
-If you have lots of rows, you will notice this as a slow query - `percona have some more details
+If you have lots of rows, you will notice this as a slow query - `Percona have some more details
     <http://www.percona.com/blog/2006/12/01/count-for-innodb-tables/>`_.

     This method returns the approximate count found by running ``EXPLAIN SELECT